oracle/nosql-node-sdk/doc/guides/connect-cloud.md

 1. [Download](https://www.oracle.com/downloads/cloud/nosql-cloud-sdk-downloads.html)
 and start the Cloud Simulator.

-2. Edit the cloudsim.json configuration file in the examples directory and modify the endpoint if using a non-default port or if it is running on another machine.
+2. Copy and edit *cloudsim.json* configuration file in *examples/config*
+directory and modify the endpoint if using a non-default port or if it is running on another machine.
+If using default settings, you may use the file *cloudsim.json* as it is.

 It should look like this:
 ```ini
 {
     "endpoint": "http://localhost:8080"
 }
 ```

+3. Run examples using instructions provided in the previous section (pars 3 and 4) and the JSON configuration file as described above:

-3. Run a JavaScript example in *examples/javascript* directory using the
+Run a JavaScript example in *examples/javascript* directory using the
 syntax:

 ```bash